by Texas Homesteader ~

 Since we always have a blazing fire going on Christmas morning, a few of the smaller gifts that RancherMan & I place in each others stockings are wrapped in plain brown paper and tied with white cotton string.

-Sometimes I’ll cut the paper with the fun scissors that cuts pretty shapes onto the edges.
-They look great and after the gift is opened, both the paper and string can be used for heating fuel in our wood-burning fireplace right then, right there!
+They look great, and after the gift is opened both the paper and string can be used for heating fuel in our wood-burning fireplace right then, right there!